syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Selection.md

 documentation: ug
 ---

-# Selection in .NET MAUI SfCartesianChart
+# Selection in .NET MAUI Chart

 [SfCartesianChart]() provides selection behavior support, which allows you to select or highlight a segment (data points) or a series in the chart using the [DataPointSelectionBehavior]() and [SeriesSelectionBehavior]().